Skip to main content

 1. Back it up

-Backing up your data is a great way to ensure you can recover your business data and services in the event of an IT failure or cyber-attack such as ransomware Link opens in a new window.
-Thinking about how much business data you could afford to lose – this will help you work out how often you should backup your data.
+Backing up your data is a great way to ensure you can recover your business data and services in the event of an IT failure or cyber-attack such as ransomware.
+Here's a handy guide to ransomware - NCSC.GOV.UK Link opens in a new window.
+Think about how much business data you could afford to lose – this will help you work out how often you should backup your data.
 Automating those backups is a fuss-free way of doing this that’ll give you piece of mind that your data is protected.

-1. Use a strong password and check if your password has been compromised using this free tool “Have I been Pwned?”
-Link opens in a new window.
-NCSC recommends combining 3 random words Link opens in a new window that each mean something to you.
+1. The National Cyber Security Centre (NCSC) recommends combining 3 random words Link opens in a new window that each mean something to you.
 This is a great way to create a password that is easy to remember but hard to crack.
-Our friends over at GCA provide easy tools Link opens in a new window to detect weak passwords and help you to manage them.

 3. Protect yourself from viruses

 No one likes viruses and bugs – especially not the ones which infect your computers!
 Losing time and money on recovering from malware and phishing attacks can make it difficult for small businesses to survive.
 Digital ads can sometimes contain malware that can infect your computer or device.
-Try out AdBlock Link opens in a new window which blocks insecure internet sites and reduces the risk of viruses.
+AdBlocking tools block insecure internet sites and reduces the risk of viruses.

 4. Phishing around

-A popular phishing attack that you must be aware of is - Business Email Compromise (BEC).
+A popular phishing attack is Business Email Compromise (BEC).
 This is when a business email account is compromised and operated by an attacker to send genuine looking invoices and requests for payments, or to send attachments that infect the recipient’s device with viruses.
 The emails are often targeted at specific people, like finance teams or executives, to trick staff in to releasing funds or information.
-To be safe it’s best not to rely on email alone for financial instructions (call the person direct to check) and be suspicious of anything unexpected.
-For more top tips on this, check out this printable infographic from the NCSC Link opens in a new window.
+To be safe it’s best not to rely on email alone for financial instructions.
+Call the person on an official number (not the one in the email!) directly to check.
+A good rule of thumb is to be suspicious of anything unexpected or tasks you are not normally asked to do.
+It’s also a good idea to train your staff not to discuss work on external platforms such as Whatsapp, as these platforms are popular with fraudsters as a way of avoiding detection.
+For more top tips on this, check out this printable infographic from the NCSC Link opens in a new window

 5. Knowledge is power